About the Author

 Can Community Innovation Be Simplifed?

 The speed, unpredictability, and interconnectedness of today’s complex issues have made it extraordinarily difficult to predict and plan for the future of our communities.
-It’s made even more challenging by knowing we must also ensure local action to address today’s urgent global… More Posted on 10-17-24
+It’s made even more challenging by knowing it is imperative that we also implement local action to…

 Impactful Ways to Decide and Do